 Values are unlike goals or intentions we set for ourselves.
 They aren’t something to achieve or something to be checked off a list, but instead are core beliefs that guide us in every aspect of our life and the decisions that we make in regard to how we spend our time, money, and attention.
 They serve as a foundation for who we want to be and what is most important to us.

 Our values are not set in stone.
 They change as we age and experience life.
 What we value at 20 is likely to shift by the time we are 40 and beyond.
 Some examples of things I personally value today are honesty, mindfulness, kindness, wellness, self-care, and spirituality.
-My personal values have changed and shifted as I have grown and had life experience.
+My personal values have changed and shifted as I have grown, lived, and learned.

 Why is figuring out and aligning with our values important?